pyrddlgym-project/pyRDDLGym-jax/README.md

 For some domains, the JAX backend could perform better than the numpy-based one, due to various compiler optimizations.
 In any event, the simulation results using the JAX backend should match exactly those of the numpy-based backend.

-## Using the Jax Compiler Backend to Compute Gradients
+## Computing the Model Gradients Manually

 For custom applications, it is desirable to compute gradients of the model that can be optimized downstream.
 Fortunately, we provide a very convenient function for compiling the transition/step function ``P(s, a, s')`` of the environment into JAX.